-During such an emotionally difficult time, you deserve to have experienced Michigan divorce attorneys by your side.
+During such an emotionally difficult time, you deserve to have an experienced Novi divorce attorney by your side.
 Our personal experiences drive us toward our mission of changing how people see divorce.

 Supporting and educating our clients is a critical step in working cooperatively to achieve their goals.
 We take the time to understand our clients’ unique situations and work with them to determine the best path forward.
 Our firm believes it is critical to keep our clients informed at every step of the way.
 We treat our clients with respect, dignity, and empathy during what is often the most challenging times in their life.

 A divorce is a formal process to legally dissolve a marriage.
 Unlike legal separation, or “separate maintenance,” as it is known in Michigan, the marriage is officially terminated, which carries significant legal consequences.

 To file for divorce in Michigan, at least one of the spouses in a marriage must have lived in Michigan for at least six months, and the divorce must be filed in a county where either spouse lives.

 In Michigan, divorce requires a complaint to be filed with the family court in their county.
 The spouse initiating the divorce must serve the papers on the other spouse.
 The other spouse may either file an answer to the complaint, or agree to all the terms, thereby making the divorce uncontested.

 A judge may issue a Temporary Order, which will lay out the temporary arrangement on such issues as child custody and financial obligations.
 The divorce process usually involves extensive negotiations as to the division of assets and responsibilities relating to minor children.
 We strive to reach mutually-agreed-upon settlements between our clients and their spouses, but sometimes, when we cannot reach a settlement, the case must proceed to trial.
 Our experienced Novi divorce attorneys know the nuances of this process and may help ensure that spouses seeking divorce do so as efficiently as possible.